dev-nyro/atenex-services/embedding-service/full_codebase.md

             final_expected_dim = expected_dimension_openai
             if openai_dimensions_override is not None:
-                # If override is set, it IS the expected dimension.
                 final_expected_dim = openai_dimensions_override

             if final_expected_dim is not None and v != final_expected_dim: